codlark/cls/docs/Briks.md

  * variable briks like `[assetIndex]` that simply return a value
  * function briks like `[if| ]` that process arguments, and
- * macro briks that perform special parsing on their argument
+ * operator briks that perform special parsing for operators on their argument
  <!--Come up with a better name for macro briks-->

 ## Variable Briks